forhadakhan/Academic/README.md

-# academic
+# Academic
-- This repository contains only academic or educational kinds of stuff and most of those are personal solutions or materials.
+- This repository contains only basic academic kinds of stuff or educational resources.
+- Most of those are personal solutions or materials.
-- Language could be in Bengali and English.
+- Language could be in [Bengali](https://en.wikipedia.org/wiki/Bengali_language) and English.
 - Feel free to browse this repository.